LordRazen/mchv2-translations-plugin/README.md

 ![Minecraft Heads Banner](https://images.minecraft-heads.com/banners/minecraft-heads_halfbanner_234x60.png)

-## Minecraft Heads v2.0 - Translations
+## Minecraft Heads v2.0 - API Translations
 The translations stored in this repository are used for the Minecraft Heads v2.0 API.